indiscrete-void/r2/README.md

   └───────────────────────────────────────────────────┘
 ```

-r2 is a network model that unifies local inter-process communication (IPC) and remote network connectivity through a single, elegant model.
-It enables seamless resource sharing, signaling, tunneling, and multiplexing across both local and distributed systems.
+r2 is a network model that unifies local inter-process communication (IPC) and remote network connectivity

 Composable like [socat](https://linux.die.net/man/1/socat)
 Ready to use like [Wireguard](https://www.wireguard.com/) and [Yggdrasil](https://yggdrasil-network.github.io/)